tophefo/IpCamera/README.md

 Cameras can also be manually configured with text files by doing the following.
 DO NOT try and change a setting using PaperUI after using textual configuration as the two will conflict as the text file locks the settings preventing them from changing.
 Because the binding is changing so much at the moment I would recommend you use textual configuration, as each time Openhab restarts it removes and adds the camera so you automatically gain any extra channels or abilities that I add.
 If using PaperUI, each time I add a new channel you will need to remove and re-add the camera which then gives it a new UID number (Unique ID number), which in turn can break your sitemap and HABPanel setups.
 Textual configuration has its advantages and locks the camera to use a simple UID which can be a plain text name like "DrivewayCamera".

-The configuration parameters that can be used in textual configuration are:
+The configuration parameters that can be used in textual configuration are in CAPS, descriptions can be seen in PaperUI to help guide you on what each one does:

 ```